hphelion/documentation/cloudos/manage.operational-dashboard.how-opdash-works.md

  * Hot Fixes
  * Updates and Extensions

-> **Note:** The Cloud tab does not appear until you have completed the HP Cloud OS Administration node install on the Environment tab.
+> **Note:** The Cloud tab does not appear until you have completed the HP Helion Cloud OS Administration node install on the Environment tab.
 See the [Complete Install](/cloudos/manage/operational-dashboard/environment-tab#complete-install) section of the Environment tab topic.

 * **Settings Tab**